-- Bikini/ swimsuit (just in case it gets warm in Tromso, or you want to do a polar swim, snorkeling or hot tubbing)
+- Bikini/ swimsuit (just in case it gets warm in Tromso, or for the hot tub)

 On top of the base layer, you should add a middle layer (or have this in your day backpack to put on later).
-The mid-layer should consist of a fleece sweater, a wool sweater and/ or a thin, light down jacket.
+The mid-layer should consist of a fleece sweater, a wool sweater, and/ or a thin, light-down jacket.
 A buff/ scarf, headband, and gloves should also be in your day backpack in case of bad weather.

 Casual City Clothes

-- Casual city pants/ Jeans
+- Casual city pants

 - Travel documents

-- Passport, wallet (with backup credit card)
+- Passport, wallet (with a backup credit card)

 - Water bottle (the tap water is safe to drink in Norway and tastes delicious)

-Gear and Electronics
+Gear & Electronics

 - Extra memory card

-- Europe adapters
+- Europe power adapters